 A convertible debt instrument is an alternative financing solution, normally used by companies to finance their operation or working capital.
-The peculiar thing about this arrangement is that both parties can be on the same page regarding an eventual conversion of convertible debt into common stock of the company.
+The peculiar thing about this arrangement is that both parties can be on the same page regarding an eventual conversion of convertible debt into common stocks of the company.
 In other words, both the issuer and the holder can convert the debt into equity at a future date.
 However, the former (i.e. the forced conversion) is rare, while the latter (conversion by the holder) is more common.

 Sometimes, it is not easy for the company to issue convertible debt because the shareholder may oppose this management decision.
 This is due to the fact that upon conversion of the debt to equity, the shareholders’ stock values will decline because of the share dilution.
 Therefore management needs to pursue by performing a cost-benefit analysis as to why the issuance of convertible debt is beneficial to the company and its shareholders at the same time.

 Normally, the company issues the bond at par, but sometimes it can offer a discount to investors in convertible debts as an incentive.
 For example, Mr. A purchased a convertible bond on January 01, 2020, for $500,000 at $500 each, whereas the par value of the bond is $550.
 Why has the company offered a discount on the issuance of the bond?
 It is because investors will be likely to convert their debts into equities.

 Debt is senior to equity in terms of payback at times of liquidation.
 So if an investor is willing to forgo his debt right for equity, then obviously the company has to offer some incentive in order to keep its investment.